 We will go through key stages of Soviet and Post-Soviet Russian history from 1917 to 2000 by looking at the interplay between global and local developments.
 The main question of this course is how did the Soviet Union develop in this age of many rapid and deep transformations?
 What the Soviet culture, ideology, society, economy, technology, and environment were about?
 How did the Soviet system develop and why did it fail?
 What was Soviet failure and success to the nation and globe?
 How did the country survive post-socialist period?
 And, in general, how to interpret this age?

 Class discussion: Introduction: Continuities and Disruptions

-Class discussion: Economic choices of the planned economy
+Class discussion: Choices of the planned economy

-Class discussion: Soviet consumer: abundance and shortage
+Class discussion: Soviet consumer: between material abundance and shortage